 Chris Froome and Geraint Thomas left out of Team Ineos’ Tour de France squad

-Chris Froome and Geraint Thomas have both been left out of Team Ineos’ Tour de France line-up as Sir Dave Brailsford signals a changing of the guard within the team.
+Chris Froome and Geraint Thomas have both been left out of Team Ineos’ Tour de France squad as Sir Dave Brailsford signals a changing of the guard within the team.

-Defending champion Egan Bernal will line up with the support of 2019 Giro d’Italia winner Richard Carapaz, but four-time winner Froome will instead go to the Vuelta a Espana, while 2018 Tour winner Thomas looks to the Giro d’Italia.
+Defending champion Egan Bernal will line up with the support of 2019 Giro d’Italia winner Richard Carapaz, but four-time Tour winner Froome will instead go to the Vuelta a Espana in November, while 2018 Tour winner Thomas looks to the Giro d’Italia in October.

-This year’s Tour, delayed to start on August 29, was Froome’s final opportunity to secure a record-equalling fifth Tour title before he leaves Ineos to join the Israel Start-Up Nation squad next year.
+It is a significant moment in the history of a team that has won seven of the past eight Tours, six of them with a British rider, with Luke Rowe the only Brit in an eight-man squad which instead places the emphasis on the youth of Bernal and Pavel Sivakov, both 23.

-Froome had made the Tour his number one target as he has spent more than a year rehabilitating from the career-threatening injuries suffered in a crash at the Criterium du Dauphine last year.
+And after years of British domination of the Tour since Sir Bradley Wiggins’ win in 2012, it means this year’s race will begin without a major British contender for yellow as Mitchelton-Scott’s Adam Yates focuses on stage wins.

-But, even though he has returned to racing and competed alongside Thomas and Bernal at this year’s Dauphine last week, his 71st place overall did little to convince anyone that he was ready for the challenge of the Tour.
+Froome, who will leave Ineos to join the Israel Start-Up Nation squad next season, was targeting what would be a record-equalling fifth Tour crown, but his absence is ultimately not a surprise a year after he broke his neck, femur, elbow, hip and ribs at the Criterium du Dauphine.

-Ineos team principal Sir Dave Brailsford said: “Chris is a legend of our sport, a true champion who has demonstrated incredible grit and determination to come back from his crash last year.
+The 35-year-old was back at the Dauphine last week alongside Bernal and Thomas, but his 71st place overall did little to convince anyone that he was ready for the challenge of the Tour – something he has now accepted himself.

-“We want to support him to compete for another Grand Tour title and the Vuelta gives him that little bit more time to continue his progress to the top level.”
+“I’ve had an incredible recovery from the big crash I had last year and I’m in a very fortunate position to be back racing now already, but I’m not confident that I can really fulfil the necessary job that would be needed from me at this year’s Tour de France,” said Froome, who will instead look to add to his two Vuelta titles.

 Advertising